paritytech/revive/README.md

 YUL and EVM bytecode recompiler to LLVM, targetting RISC-V on PolkaVM.

-Code bases of [frontend](https://github.com/matter-labs/era-compiler-solidity) and [code generator](https://github.com/matter-labs/era-compiler-llvm-context) are forked adapted from ZKSync `zksolc`.
+Code bases of [frontend](https://github.com/matter-labs/era-compiler-solidity) and [code generator](https://github.com/matter-labs/era-compiler-llvm-context) are forked and adapted from ZKSync `zksolc`.

 # Status